-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-KEEP THIS PORTION FOR YOUR RECORDS

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-THIS POR TION ONLY Board of Directors recomn R the following: nends that you vote For All Withhold All For All Except - 1.
-E On Directors lection of Directors Nominees: - I 01) J Joseph M. DeVivo 02) Howard W. Donnelly 03) Sriram Ven kataraman The Board of Directors recommends you vote FOR proposals 2, 3, 4, 5 and 6.
-Against Abstain 2. Т To ratify the appointment of F PricewaterhouseCoopers LLP as Angio Oynamics' indep endent regi stered pu blic accounting firm for the fiscal year ending May 31, 2015.
-3. S 3.
-Say-on-Pay - An advisory vote on the approval of compensation of our named executive officers.
-4. To amend AngioDynamics 2004 Stock and Incentive Award Plan to increase the total number of shares of common stock reserved for issuance under the plan from 5,750,000 to 6,750,000.
-5. To amend AngioDynamics Employee Stock Purchase Plan to increase the total number of shares of common stock reserved for issuance under the plan from 1,200,000 to 2,000,000.
-6. To amend AngioDynamics' Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 45,000,000 to 75,000,000.
-NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-For a address changes and/or comm nents, mark here.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+TE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP HIS PORTION FOR YOUR RECORDS THIS PROXY CARD - IS VALID ONLY WHEN S IGNED AND DATED.
+DETACH AND RE TURN : THIS POF RTION ONI The Board of Directors recom FOR the following: mends that you vote For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+Vote On Directors 1.
+Election of Directors Nominees: 01) Joseph M. DeVivo 02) Howard W. Donnelly 03) Sriram Ve nkataraman The Board of Directors recom mends you vote FOR proposals 2, 3, 4, 5 and 6.
+For Against Abstain 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2015.
+3. Say-on-Pay - An advisory vote on the approval of compensation of our named executive officers 4.
+To amend AngioDynamics 2004 Stock and Incentive Award Plan to increase the total number of shares of common stock reserved for issuance under the plan from 5,750,000 to 6,750,000.
+5. To amend AngioDynamics Employee Stock Purchase Plan to increase the total number of shares of common stock reserved for issuance under the plan from 1,2000,000 to 2,0).
+6. To amend AngioDynamics' Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 45,000,000 to 75,000,000 NOTE: Such other business as may properly come before the meeting ng or any adjournme ent thereof.
+For address changes and/or com ments, mark here. administrator, or other fiduciary e(s) appear(s) hereon.
+When signing , please give full title as such.
+Joint o n.
+If a corporation or partnership, ple officer. wners should each s sign ,